RobZombie9043/odin-external-controller-setup/README.md

 ![vendor_054c.webp](Other/vendor_054c.jpg)
 ![vendor_2020.webp](Other/vendor_2020.jpg)

+---

+### Tasker
-I use Tasker to automate this process by setting up an event that triggers on BT connection of my controller and then changes Controller Style to disconnect.
+I use Tasker to automate the controller style switching process by setting up an event that triggers on BT connection of my controller and then changes the Controller Style to disconnect and once connected it changes back to Xbox style.
+This way the controller and Odin buttons both work and the button layouts match each other.

-I switch to digital triggers for some emulators that prefer them (e.g. yuzu/winlator).
+I switch to analog or digital triggers for some emulators that prefer them set up that way (e.g. yuzu/winlator).
 I do this with Tasker but this could also be done with [OdinTools](https://github.com/langerhans/OdinTools).

-Example Tasker project file used for all the above automations - [Tasker Controller project](Tasker/Controller.prj.xml)
+Example Tasker project file used for all the above automations - [Tasker Controller project](Tasker/Controller.prj.xml) Note that these Tasker profiles will require [TaskerSettings](https://github.com/joaomgcd/TaskerSettings/releases) installed to provide Tasker with the appropriate permissions to make changes to these system settings.
+It is also likely required to add Tasker to the Whitelist applications list to prevent the Tasker background process from getting killed (Android Settings > Odin Settings > Whitelist Applications).
+I have not seen any significant additional battery drain from keeping this running but YMMV.

-Specifics would need to be modified to match other controllers and setup configurations.
+Specifics of the Tasker profiles would need to be modified to match other controllers and setup configurations to suit preferences.

 ---